Física y química: Style and production

 The following track and second single of this album is the intimate and passionate ballad "A la orilla de la chimenea" (By the edge of the fireplace), which also received a very favourable critical and commercial response.

 Another song, the third maxi single extracted from this album, "Todos menos tú" (Everyone but you), describes with detail the vibrant nightlife of Madrid and the varied types of people that one can see in the Spanish capital city, from "That kind of hairdressers who are known as stylists" to "lascivious divorced women with Madonna styled hair".

 The fourth single of this album is "La del pirata cojo" (The life of the crippled pirate), in which the singer invites his audience to live different lives far away from the ordinary stories.

 The fifth single, entitled "Peor para el sol" (Worse for the sun), has very different subject matter.
 Sabina describes an infidelity with a married woman trying to find something different in a dark bar of Madrid.
 In this song, the singer describes a scene with the lovers in bed, snorting cocaine from the wedding photo of the woman.
 Finally, the illicit romance ends with the protagonist getting drunk to try to forget the affair.

-The sixth and last maxi single of this album released in 1993 was the ending track, "Pastillas para no soñar" (Pills to not to dream), an optimistic song in which the audience is invited to live freely, without worries, regardless of what others say.
+The sixth and last maxi single of this album released in 1993 was the ending track, "Pastillas para no soñar" (Pills to avoid dreaming), an optimistic song in which the audience is invited to live freely, without worries, regardless of what others say.
 This song is noteworthy because of its arrangements, on which Sabina collaborated with the Municipal Orchestra of Mostoles, a little town of southern Madrid.